-With advancements in medical technology, within a day of your surgery, your orthopedic specialist will make you stand, walk with assisted equipment like crutches, canes or walkers.
+With advancements in medical technology, within a day of your surgery, your orthopaedic specialist will make you stand, walk with assisted equipment like crutches, canes or walkers.

 Within 2-3 days of the surgery, your orthopaedic and physiotherapist will make you walk short distances, climb 2-3 steps, bend the knee to a certain angle and undertake daily activities like taking bath and using the toilet with minimal assistance.

-In most of the cases, patients may take up to 6-8 weeks to perform most of the activities as normally as they used to with a normal knee joint.
+In most cases, patients may take up to 6-8 weeks to perform most of the activities as normally as they used to with a normal knee joint.

 Complete recovery and regaining of full strength might take from six months to a year.
 90% of people who undergo a total knee replacement report to have a better quality of life.